EN language

 The energy transition is essential to limit global warming to 1.5 degrees Celsius, requiring the expansion of renewable energies and the reduction of fossil fuels, in addition to bringing economic and social benefits, including job creation and gender equity.

-Scientists around the world warn: global warming of 1.5 degrees Celsius above the pre-industrial period could have serious consequences, including food insecurity and the disappearance of species.
-The increase in temperature is impacted by greenhouse gas (GHG) emissions, mainly carbon dioxide (CO2) and methane, from activities such as the extraction and production of fossil fuels - oil, coal and natural gas.
-This means that, from consuming plastic to burning coal to generate electricity, the habits of people and businesses can contribute to climate change.
+Scientists from around the world warn: global warming of 1.5 degrees Celsius above the pre-industrial period could have serious consequences, including food insecurity and the disappearance of species.
+The increase in temperature is impacted by greenhouse gas (GHG) emissions, especially carbon dioxide (CO2) and methane, from activities such as the extraction and production of fossil fuels - oil, coal and natural gas.
+This means that, from the consumption of plastic to the burning of coal to generate electricity, the habits of people and businesses can contribute to climate change.

-However, the Intergovernmental Panel on Climate Change (IPCC) reinforced in its most recent report on mitigations, published in April 2022, that despite the In a tragic scenario, it is still possible to halve emissions by 2030.
-The energy sector is most responsible for global emissions, so it is necessary for governments, companies, and civil society organizations to act to promote more sustainable policies in this market.
+However, the Intergovernmental Panel on Climate Change (IPCC) reinforced in its most recent report on mitigations, published in April 2022, that, despite the tragic scenario, it is still possible to halve emissions by 2030.
+The energy sector is most responsible for global emissions, so it is necessary for governments, companies and civil society organizations to act to promote more sustainable policies in this market.

-The expansion of energy from renewable sources and the reduction in the use of fossil fuels, in addition to the focus on energy efficiency and investments in technology, are the basis for the low-carbon energy transition.
-This is a concept that seeks to transform the energy matrix towards less polluting solutions.
+The expansion of energy from renewable sources and the reduction of the use of fossil fuels, in addition to the focus on energy efficiency and investments in technology, are the bases for the low-carbon energy transition.
+This is a concept that seeks the transformation of the energy matrix to less polluting solutions.

-The IPCC guidelines also include increasing access to electricity by all people and the use of alternative fuels, such as blue or green hydrogen.
-Other possibilities that have been adopted are energy storage and initiatives to remove or offset carbon emitted, including carbon capture or market negotiations.
+The IPCC guidelines also include increasing access to electricity for all people and the use of alternative fuels, such as renewable hydrogen (blue or green).
+Other possibilities that have been adopted are energy storage and initiatives to remove or offset emitted carbon, including carbon capture or trading in the carbon market.

 How should the energy transition take place?